nukamigo/repermon/README.md

 pre-commit run --all-files
 ```

-Then it will run a sequence of linters before you create your commit.
+Then it will run a sequence of linters before you create your commit, like trailing whitespaces, ruff, etc.